We can end homelessness in Melbourne, starting with ending rough sleeping by 2030

 There are two key ways to advocate to council: through public meetings and advocating for individual councillors to champion change.
 Download our Grassroots Action Guide today to support your local council advocacy.

-Words matter.
-Simple changes like replacing the phrase ‘homeless person’ with ‘person experiencing homelessness’ reflects it's a temporary experience rather than someone's permanent identity.
+- Words matter, replace the phrase ‘homeless person’ with ‘person experiencing homelessness’ to reflect that it's a temporary experience rather than someone's permanent identity

 Pay it forward